 The Parent-Child Home Program (PCHP) is a free home visiting program for low-income families that promotes creative ways to learn through play, increases parenting skills and helps children prepare for school.

 · Participating families receive free educational books and toys

 · Families begin the program when their child is 18 months to 2.5 years old

-· Trained home visitors work with families in their homes two times a week for two years
+· Trained early learning specialists work with families in their homes two times a week for two years

 · Spanish, Somali and Hmong speaking home visitors available